-New Jersey law requires students to show respect for the flag of the United States of America.
-If a student is conscientiously opposed to the pledge or salute, he or she may abstain from these ceremonies, but that student is required by law to remain respectfully silent.
+New Jersey law requires you to show respect for the flag of the United States of America.
+If you are conscientiously opposed to the pledge or salute, you may abstain from these ceremonies, but you are required by law to respectfully remain silent.